otvam/pypeec/README.md

 * Conductive domain (no magnetic or dielectric media)
 * Frequency domain solution
 * Connection of current and voltage sources
+* Computation of magnetic field and impedances
+* Pure Python implementation

 The **PyPEEC** contains the following tools:
 * **mesher**: create a 3D voxel structure from STL or PNG files